 Our commentary at the time was this: “If new home prices and construction around Walt Disney World are any indication, these transplants are also on the more affluent end of the spectrum.
 (Behind Magic Kingdom, there’s been a proliferation of subdivisions with no end in sight—most of these have homes starting at over $300,000 and ranging up to $800,000.)”

-This was long before “Zoom Towns” had entered our collective vernacular.
-If you’ve seen any of those ‘fleeing to Florida’ stories in the news, you’re undoubtedly aware that this trend has only accelerated in the last year.
+Those price points now seem quaint (add another couple hundred thousand dollars on), but the sentiment still rings true.
+And this was long before “Zoom Towns” had entered our collective vernacular.
+If you’ve seen any of those ‘fleeing to Florida’ stories in the news, you’re undoubtedly aware that this trend has only accelerated in the last two years.
 In fact, many of you who have been asking when Walt Disney World will resume AP sales are fresh transplants from the Midwest or Northeast.

 When do you expect Walt Disney World to resume new Annual Pass sales?
-Surprised it hasn’t already happened, especially with Universal Orlando offering deals to AP buyers?
-Do you agree or disagree that they’ll go back on sale in early September 2021?
-Think Walt Disney World will actually follow Disneyland’s lead and overhaul the AP program?
+Think sometime after August 7, 2022 is a safe bet, or will Walt Disney World be more cautious this time, waiting all the way until January 2023 to ensure there’s ample holiday season capacity for more lucrative tourists?
 Would you purchase a Walt Disney World AP right now?
-Have you had success (or failure) with the case by case purchase review at Disney Springs Guest Services?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!